cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Make it possible to edit the homophone key (necessary for the analysis of homophone encryption).

-- Floating entropy: automatic display of relevant places with high entropy.xxxxxxxxxxxxx
+- Floating entropy: automatic search for places in a document with high entropy.

 - Illustrate the Vigenère analysis more deeply:
   - Enable to enter not only a fixed value for the key length,